richardwilliamson/ArdR120/README.md

 . special chars

-[@ATT] [6] enable remote setup - the device will turn into a Wireless Access Point named "ArdR120-xxx" with the password "1234" - navigate to 192.168.1.4 in your browser
+[6] enable remote setup - the device will turn into a Wireless Access Point named "ArdR120-xxx" with the password "1234" - navigate to 192.168.1.4 in your browser

-[@ATT] [9] = Enter bootloader mode (needs arduino IDE for now)
+[9] = Enter bootloader mode (needs arduino IDE for now) - TODO enable web upload somehow..
+Maybe through Wifi Manager